 According to the Swiss acoustical researcher Hans Cousteau, the frequency of the sidereal period of Venus resonates at an A tone.
 Did the ancients hear or sense the tones emanating from the planets?
 If they chanted in the tone of A, the chamber and stones at Newgrange would resonate more strongly and perhaps create a dimensional bridge to the heavens, receiving the light of Venus to nourish the Earth.

 “The sky and its stars make music in you” — Hieroglyph at Denderah, Egypt

-In the temple of Denderah Egypt, built in the 1st century BC, we find a significant interweaving of musical and stellar themes.
+In the temple of Denderah Egypt, we find a significant interweaving of musical and stellar themes.
 This is the temple dedicated to Hathor, Goddess of music, birth, death, and life transitions; she is the Guardian of the Gates and the frequency of beauty is the tool she wields to facilitate these changes.

-Standing in the hypostyle hall of Denderah, one is surrounded by harpers, flute and tambourine players, dancers and singers.
+Standing in the hypostyle hall of Denderah, one is surrounded by images of harps, flutes, tambourine players, dancers and singers.
 As I stood with my small harp next to one of those ancient harpers and played and sang, the figures on the giant pillars seemed to light up and come to life, as the reverberations of the strings and voice echoed their ancient song.
-Further on in a small chapel of the temple one finds an ancient zodiac painted on the ceiling, like a mandala of the heavens, depicting the twelve signs of the zodiac and the associated rulers, such as the lion for Leo, a scorpion for Scorpio, Maat’s scales for Libra, and so forth.
+Further on in a small chapel of the temple one finds an ancient zodiac painted on the ceiling, like a mandala of the heavens, depicting the twelve signs of the zodiac and the associated rulers of the great cycles, such as the lion for Leo, a scorpion for Scorpio, Maat’s scales for Libra, and the bull for the age of Taurus.
 As above, so below, and the song of creation continues shining from the stars in this temple of beauty.